 I remember growing up with fabulous neighbors.
 They were the type of neighbors where you could just wander over and were welcome whenever.
 I look back of videos of my third birthday, and there they are.
 Since moving from that house at the age of 9, I never quite developed that relationship with any other neighbors.
 In college, I lived 5 places in 4 years.
 There really wasn’t time to develop any sort of connection with neighbors.
 I mean, it’s not like I baked and needed to borrow an egg.
 I was never home.

 However, about 3 years ago, my husband and I bought a house.
 Within about a week, neighbors were visiting to introduce themselves, wanting to see our home, wanting to swap contact info.
 It was so odd to me.
 I really didn’t know how to react.
+Nowadays, my neighbours can find my information simply by using a reverse address lookup site, with which they need nothing more than my email address, my phone number or simply my name.

 I was quickly approached by a woman who runs the HOA meetings- let’s call her Pansy.
 Pansy invited us to her monthly meeting… Listen, I’m not the HOA type.
 In fact, I despise the idea.
 In no way did I want to be a part of that meeting Tuesday at 6:15 in her home, so I respectfully declined.
 My next interaction with Pansy was her waving me over while I was pulling into my driveway one day after work.
 I park and walk over.